-- By mail to: TransUnion Fraud Victim Assistance Department, P.O.
-Box 2000, Chester, PA 19016
+TransUnion Fraud Victim Assistance Department,

 There are two main types of fraud alerts: initial fraud alerts and extended alerts.
 Servicemembers also have the option of an active-duty alert.

 Initial fraud alerts

-When you place an initial fraud alert in your file, you're entitled to order one free copy of your credit report from each of the nationwide credit reporting companies.
+When you place an initial fraud alert on your file, you're entitled to order one free copy of your credit report from each of the nationwide credit reporting companies.
 These free reports do not count as your free annual report from each credit reporting company.

-When you place an extended fraud alert in your file, you're entitled to order two free copies of your credit report from each nationwide credit reporting company over a 12- month period.
+When you place an extended fraud alert on your file, you're entitled to order two free copies of your credit report from each nationwide credit reporting company over a 12- month period.
 Your name will also be removed for five years from the nationwide credit reporting companies' pre-screen marketing lists for credit offers and insurance.

-Unlike fraud alerts, if you place a security freeze with one credit reporting company they will not notify the other credit reporting companies.
+Unlike fraud alerts, if you place a security freeze with one credit reporting company, they will not notify the other credit reporting companies.
 You must contact each credit reporting company individually if you would like to place a security freeze with all three nationwide credit reporting companies.

 Because most businesses will not open credit accounts without checking your credit report, a freeze can stop identity thieves from opening new accounts in your name.
 Be mindful that a freeze doesn't prevent identity thieves from taking over existing accounts.
-States have their own rules about credit freezes and how much you pay for them.